Passage-Chain/nft-staking/contracts/stake-rewards/README.md

-# PassageStakeRewards Smart Contract
+# StakeRewards Smart Contract

 ## Overview

-PassageStakeRewards is a CosmWasm smart contract designed to manage external rewards for a staking system.
+StakeRewards is a CosmWasm smart contract designed to manage external rewards for a staking system.
 It handles the distribution of rewards to users based on their staked amounts and the total staked amount in the system.

 ## Key Features